jtkovacs/jtkovacs.github.io/REFS/information-systems.md

 ## What are MIS?

-There are three major MIS in an enterprise, collectively referred to as an organization's **IS architecture.** Each systems offers benefits and poses challenges.
+There are three major MIS in an enterprise, collectively referred to as an organization's **IS architecture.**

 ### Enterprise systems (ES)

-ES are used to perform the daily tasks of a business, and include:
+ES are used to perform the daily tasks of a business.

-- **Enterprise resource planning (ERP):** internal
+#### Enterprise resource planning (ERP)

-    - \- Major providers are SAP, Oracle, Sage Group, Microsoft Dynamics, SSA Global Technologies
+Internal.
+Major providers are SAP, Oracle, Sage Group, Microsoft Dynamics, SSA Global Technologies.

 - \+ eliminate data inconsistencies, reporting that cover entirety of business process, better availability of data
 - \- costs from purchase, training, data conversion, consulting fees ... also enforce standardization of business processes, which users may resist

+#### Customer relationship management (CRM)

-- **Customer relationship management (CRM):** external interface; incl. sales, marketing, customer service, and analysis of such
+External interface; incl. sales, marketing, customer service, and analysis of such.

 - \+ better customer service to attract and retain customers, perform targeted marketing and experiences, discover new customers
 - \- hard to develop a customer-centric culture

+#### Supply chain management (SCM)

-- **Supply chain management (SCM):** external interface; covers suppliers, manufacturers, distributors, and customers (presumably in a way that isn't redundant to the CRM??)
+External interface; covers suppliers, manufacturers, distributors, and customers (presumably in a way that isn't redundant to the CRM??).

 - \+ Avoid waste in supply chain by identifying inefficiencies and improving forecasting
 - \- Depends on building trust among members of the supply chain; also difficult to model supply chain that can be quite complex

 ### Business intelligence (BI)